klane/databall/docs/_pages/feature-selection.md

 ![png]({{ site.baseurl }}/assets/images/feature-selection/k-best-cross-validation.png){: .center-image }

-The ROC and precision/recall curves below compare logistic regression using different attributes.
-The curves using SRS, net rating, and offensive/defensive ratings are nearly identical.
-This is not terribly surprising since SRS is average margin of victory (similar to net rating) adjusted for strength of schedule, and net rating is derived from the offensive and defensive ratings.
-All three outperform the curves based on the four factors.
+The ROC and precision/recall curves below compare logistic regression models using different attributes.
+The curves using SRS, net rating, offensive/defensive ratings, and plus/minus are nearly identical.
+This is not terribly surprising since SRS is average margin of victory (equal to plus/minus and similar to net rating) adjusted for strength of schedule, and net rating is derived from the offensive and defensive ratings.
+All four outperform the two models based on the four factors.

 ```python